xeolite/java-enigma-machine/README.md

 enigma
 ======

-The Enigma cipher machine, written in Java 8.
+The Enigma cipher machine, written in Java.

  * M3 and M4 military variants implemented
  * Support for all machine settings